 Allergies can also cause fatigue.
 When you’re allergic to something, your body produces histamines in response to whatever you’re allergic to.
 Histamines make you feel fatigued, and if you aren’t even aware of the allergy, you may be exposing yourself to the allergen repeatedly and consistently.
-That constant exposure and histamine production is a very good reason to feel fatigued.
-If you can figure out what you’re allergic to, and avoid it, you might find your energy level benefiting very greatly.
+Those constant exposure and histamine production are very good reasons to feel fatigued.
+If you can figure out what you’re allergic to, and to avoid it, you might find your energy level benefitting very greatly.

 This one does take some work initially, but it eliminates game-time decisions and work throughout the week.

 Plan what you’re going to eat throughout the week, and make sure you have good choices available to you.
 When you need a quick meal, you’re going to be more likely to make a good choice if you are already committed to a plan for the week, and if you have the right food around (be it at your office or your house) to stick to your plan.

 You’re only human.
 When you’re stressed and short on time, you still need to eat.
 If you plan ahead, you can make sure that convenience and healthy options are one and the same.
 Also consider that when you eat healthy meals, you’re combating fatigue at the same time.

 How many servings of vegetables do you eat per day?
 How many do you think you need?

 Try seven cups of vegetables.
 I’m willing to bet that your estimate of how much you should eat (and the reality of how much you do eat) is far below that.